Pelvic Organ Prolapse - Surgery

 Surgical procedures used to correct different types of

 What to think about

 Surgeries are designed to treat

 specific symptoms, so you may still have other symptoms after surgery.
 An examination while you have a pessary in your vagina may help the doctor see if urinary incontinence would be a problem

 after surgery.
-If the pessary test shows that urinary incontinence will be a
+If the exam shows that urinary incontinence will be a

 problem, another surgery can be done at the same time to fix the

-Surgery in one part of your pelvis often makes a prolapse
+Surgery in one part of your pelvis can make a prolapse

 in another part worse, possibly requiring separate treatment in the

 prolapse is strongly linked to labor and vaginal delivery.
 So you may want to delay surgery if you plan to have children.